Root Canal Treatment – Key Signs You May Need It

 The Signs You Need a Root Canal

-If you are lucky (an unusual thing to say about getting a root canal!), your root canal will come early, the result of your A Plus Dental dentist, noticing something wrong with one of your teeth.
+If you are lucky (an unusual thing to say about getting a root canal!), your root canal will come early, resulting in your Campbelltown dentist noticing something wrong with one of your teeth.

 Here are some of the signs we might discover:

-- Obvious signs: Other times a patient will come in with obvious signs of an abscessed tooth, in which case an x-ray will help determine the extent of damage.
+- Obvious signs: Other times, a patient will come in with obvious signs of an abscessed tooth, in which case an x-ray will help determine the extent of the damage.

-But often we find that it is the patient who first notices symptoms that suggest a root canal may be needed.
+But often, we find that the patient first notices symptoms that suggest a root canal may be needed.
 Here’s what you should look out for.

 Pain is the most typical symptom.
 Pain can:

-- Range from a slight discomfort that may come and go or an extreme pain that can continue for prolonged periods of time.
+- Range from a slight discomfort that may come and go or an extreme pain that can continue for prolonged periods.

-- Be a throbbing ache that makes sleeping and difficult.
+- Be a throbbing ache that makes sleeping difficult.

-- May or may not be relieved by medications depending on the severity of the damaged tooth.
-Medication is only a temporary solution, as the problem remains within the tooth.
+- It may or may not be relieved by medicines depending on the severity of the damaged tooth.
+Medicines are only a temporary solution, as the problem remains within the tooth.

 - Occur while eating hot or cold foods/drinks.